Jean Negulesco: Warner Brothers

 Negulesco went to Warner Brothers in 1940.
 He made his reputation at Warner Bros by directing short subjects, particularly a series of band shorts featuring unusual camera angles and dramatic use of shadows and silhouettes.

-Negulesco's first feature film as director was Singapore Woman (1941).
+His first feature film as director was Singapore Woman (1941).
 In 1948, he was nominated for an Academy Award for Directing for Johnny Belinda.

 20th Century Fox

-In 1948 Negulesco went to work for 20th Century Fox.
+In 1948, Negulesco went to work for 20th Century Fox.
 He was the first director to make two films in Fox's CinemaScope - How to Marry a Millionaire and Three Coins in the Fountain; the former receiving a nomination for a BAFTA Award for Best Film.

 His 1959 movie The Best of Everything was on Entertainment Weeklys Top 50 Cult Films of All-Time.

 During his Hollywood career and in his 1984 autobiography Things I Did and Things I Think I Did, Negulesco claimed to have been born on 29 February 1900; he apparently was motivated to make this statement because birthdays on leap year day are comparatively rare (and even though 1900 was not a leap year in the Gregorian calendar, it was under the Julian calendar, which applied in Romania at that time).

 He has a star on the Hollywood Walk of Fame at 6212 Hollywood Blvd.

 Death

-From the late 1960s Negulesco lived in Marbella, Spain, where he died, at age 93, of heart failure.
+From the late 1960s, Negulesco lived in Marbella, Spain, where he died, at age 93, of heart failure.
 He is buried in the Virgen del Carmen cemetery in Marbella.